-The mission of the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA), is to promote excellence in nursing and health care globally through credentialing programs.
+The mission of the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association, is to promote excellence in nursing and healthcare globally through credentialing programs.
 ANCC's internationally renowned credentialing programs certify and recognize individual nurses in specialty practice areas.
-It recognizes healthcare organizations that promote nursing excellence and quality patient outcomes, while providing safe, positive work environments.
-In addition, ANCC accredits healthcare organizations that provide and approve continuing nursing education.
-It also offers educational materials to support nurses and organizations as they work toward their credentials.
-ANCC was incorporated in June 1990.
+ANCC recognizes healthcare organizations that promote nursing excellence and quality patient outcomes while providing safe, positive work environments.
+In addition, ANCC accredits healthcare organizations that provide and approve continuing nursing education and accredits transition to practice programs and prepares nurses for new practice roles.
+For more information about ANCC, visit us at nursingworld.org/ancc and follow us on Twitter.
+ANCC is the only nurse credentialing organization to successfully achieve ISO 9001: 2015 certification.

 The ANCC Accreditation program recognizes the importance of high-quality continuing nursing education (CNE) and skills-based competency programs.
 Around the world, ANCC-accredited organizations provide nurses with the knowledge and skills to help improve care and patient outcomes.